-Yvette Sparks will be entering her first season as the head coach at St. Andrews in 2015-16 after being hired in the summer of 2015.
+Yvette Sparks will be entering her third season as the head coach at St. Andrews after being hired in the summer of 2015.

 She comes to St. Andrews from Glencoe High School (AL) where she was the Head Varsity Girls Basketball Coach.
 Sparks coached at Jacksonville St. University (AL), Belmont University (TN), Edinboro University (PA), and Valdosta St. (Ga.).
 She was Head Coach at another NAIA institution, Malone University (OH).